 Orphan of Kos

-- All Your Powers Combined: It is functionally a Great One molded in the form of a Hunter, and thus it can use the spells granted by the Old Ones in addition to the blinding speed and ferocious fighting power of a Hunter complete with using its own placenta as a Trick Weapon.
+- All Your Powers Combined: It is functionally a Great One molded in the form of the Hunters its elder kin are all-too familiar with, and thus it can use the spells granted by the Old Ones in addition to the blinding speed and ferocious fighting power of a Hunter complete with using its own placenta as a Trick Weapon.